pritesh-shrivastava/melanoma-classification/proposal.md

 ### Project Design

+Image processing steps might differ for images with different file sizes, for eg., 1024x1024x3 vs 512x512x3 etc.
+We can combine the given tfrecords data for images with the image metadata to create new tfrecords, and then use them for modeling.

-We can use PyTorch library to build the neaural network.
-We can use stratified k-folds for model validation.
+Since we are working with tfrecords, we can use Tensorflow library to build our neural network.
+We can use stratified k-folds for model validation before making predictions on the test set.

 Since training a deep learning model on a large image dataset (~120 GB) is going to be a compute heavy task, Kaggle notebooks which offer free GPUs (and TPUs) can serve as the ideal solution for training this model.

-Additionally, pretrained models such as ImageNet might be useful to get a good score.
+Additionally, pretrained models such as ImageNet might be explored to get a good score.

-We have also seen that the benchmark model using patient info described above has given good results, we can probably try to make some kind of ensemble.
+We have already seen that the benchmark model using patient info described above has given good results (AUROC 69.9%), so the final model can be some kind of ensemble.
 For eg, bagging the results of the image classifier with the benchmark model might be worth trying out.